navpil/navpil.github.io/art/power-cult-eng.md

-# The cult of power: the Russian paradigm
+# The Cult of Power: the Russian paradigm

 _Explanation of the hypocrisy, lies, cruelty, pride and other features inherent in the Russian culture by the Cult of Power, as the main paradigm of Russia._